How does the initial cell configuration influence the final topology in a metamaterial generation process?

 Abstract

-This research aims to evaluate the impact of the initial cell configuration on generating mechanical metamaterial cells.
-Cell creation was achieved by integrating a robust topological optimization with a numerical homogenization process.
-The procedure was developed in Fortran and used a three-stage methodology to facilitate fast exploration of possible metamaterial cell space design.
-The initial cell consisted of a square or cube of material with a central circular or spherical void of 10 mm, 20 mm, and 30 mm in diameter.
-In addition, the generation process employed three limit volume fractions (30 %, 40 %, and 50 %) and eleven objective functions for 2D and 3D scenarios.
-These functions were intended to generate cells that maximize stiffness in one or multiple directions and cells with maximum compressibility or shear modulus.
-It merits attention that the tailored mechanical properties produced novel geometrical configurations.
-The volume fraction was one of the most significant factors in the generation process.
-Well-defined metamaterial cells were generated using a volume fraction of 50 % and those with low to medium void diameters.
-The code used in this work is available in the open-source GitHub repository.
+This research aims to evaluate the impact of the initial cell configuration and the limit volume fraction on the generation of mechanical metamaterial cells.
+The procedure was developed using a methodology based on preprocessing, processing, and post processing to facilitate fast exploration of metamaterial cell space design.
+The initial cell consisted of a square or cube of material with a central circular or spherical void diameters of 10 mm, 20 mm, and 30 mm.
+Additionally, the generation process employed three volume fractions limits (30%, 40%, and 50%) and eleven objective functions.
+These functions intended to generate cells that maximize stiffness in one or multiple directions and cells with maximum compressibility or shear modulus.
+Some of the obtained cells with tailored mechanical properties exhibit novel geometrical configurations.
+The results highlight volume fraction as the most significant factor in the generation process, with well-defined metamaterial cells produced using an initial volume fraction of 50% and low to medium void diameters.

 Author Biographies